-If you are looking for a busy and lively area to live in, Deansgate is a good оption.
-It’s located right in the centre of the city and has everything you could ever need – bars, clubs, shopping centres, restaurants, and etc. Moving around is also very easy.
+If you are looking for a busy and lively area to live in, Deansgate is a good option.
+It’s located right in the city centre and has everything you could ever need – bars, clubs, shopping centres, restaurants, etc. Moving around is also very easy.
 You can choose to travel by bus, train or tram, whatever is more convenient for you.

-For those of you with on the search for a quieter life with low property prices and a lot of green space, Burnage is the place to go.
+For those of you on the search for a quieter life with low property prices and a lot of green space, Burnage is the place to go.
 There are a lot of good schools in this part of Manchester, which makes it ideal for people with children.
 In terms of transportation, Burnage has its’ own train station that you can use.
-Overall, this neighbourhood is the best of both worlds – it’s in the city centre and it’s quite.
+Overall, this neighbourhood is the best of both worlds – it’s in the city centre, and it’s quiet.

 Don’t fancy the idea of moving to central Manchester?
-Well, why not move to Chorlton then?
+Well, why not move to Chorlton, then?
 In recent years more and more young families and professionals are flocking to settle down and build their life.
-This area has it’s very own town centre with a lovely park, a huge library and many shops.
-The properties there are modern and their prices – low.
-You can find many trendy bars and small, yet charming restaurants and cafés.
-The main form of transportation in Choltron is by bus, but you can use the tram as well.
+This area has its very own town centre with a lovely park, a huge library and many shops.
+The properties there are modern and their prices – are low.
+You can find many trendy bars and small yet charming restaurants and cafés.
+The main form of transportation in Choltron is by bus, but you can also use the tram.

-Another area in Manchester which not located in the exact centre of the city, but still quite popular, is Levenshulme.
-This part of the city is famous for being ethnically diverse, so if you are feeling adventures and want to try a new dish, you can visit one of the many Indian or Pakistani restaurants.
+Another area in Manchester which is not located in the exact centre of the city but is still quite popular is Levenshulme.
+This part of the city is famous for being ethnically diverse, so if you are feeling adventurous and want to try a new dish, you can visit one of the many Indian or Pakistani restaurants.
 Transportation is also easy – you have convenient rail links and travelling by bus is also an option.

 Of course, these are just statistics.
-There isn’t really a single best place to live in Manchester, it’s all a matter of preferences and personal needs.
-We recommend that you check what each neighbourhood can give you, ask for some tips from the local people and spend a couple of days there to see how you feel.
+There isn’t really a single best place to live in Manchester; it’s all a matter of preferences and personal needs.
+We recommend that you check what each neighbourhood can give you, ask for some tips from the local people and spend a couple of days there on seeing how you feel.
 After that, you can make a much wiser decision.